tomcam/py4webcasts/docs/glossary.md

 ## PyDAL
 The database abstraction later, or [DAL](#dal), that py4web uses by default.
 PyDAL is a portable, ridiculously comprehensive, yet lightweight means of using databases from SQLite to MongoDB to PostgreSQL and many more.
+Its light abstraction layer allows SQL-like operations over all database types for which PyDAL has drivers.
 SQLite is included with web2py so you can publish a database-backed web app with zero configuration at all.
 PyDAL is used in other frameworks such as [web2py](https://web2py.com) and has been refined for about 15 years at the time of writing.

+### Example

 PyDAL lets you describe not just the database tables, but also constraints in both data entry and data storage.
 Here's an example of PyDAL in action:

+##### file models.py

 ```python
 db.define_table('task',